Accreditation and professional bodies

 The accounting professional bodies which Victoria University of Wellington is accredited by are:

 Each professional body has different requirements that must be met before full membership of the body can be obtained.
 These requirements cover three areas:

 - University study (both length of study and papers required to be taken);

 - Professional experience.

-To meet the academic requirements, you will need to complete at least a BCA degree with a major in Accounting.
+To meet the academic requirements, you will need to complete at least a BCom degree with a major in Accounting.
 In addition, you need to include specific courses in your degree.

 For further information on meeting these academic requirements, refer to the section on the Accounting Profession and careers.
 For information on the professional study and practical experience requirements, refer to the professional body websites linked above.